d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 ## Querying Partitioned Tables

 The main feature of partitioned tables is that they can be transparent to applications.
 That is to say that they can simply query the parent table (e.g. `invoice`) and everything will work just as expected if it were one large table.
 In addition to that, each partition is also queryable as they are just tables after all.
-This gives the advantage of directly querying the relevant data without extraneous WHERE clauses or index scanning (e.g. directly querying `invoice_created` for cancelled invoices).
+This gives the advantage of directly querying the relevant data without extraneous WHERE clauses or index scanning (e.g. directly querying `invoice_cancelled` for cancelled invoices).

 Let's go a bit deeper and explore some key concepts and features.